Globocnik0/instagraf/README.md

 # Accepted file types

-Instagraf can accept multiple file extensions as .txt, .xlsx and .csv (with ; as separator).
+Instagraf can accept multiple file extensions as .xlsx, .txt (with tab as separator) and .csv (with , as separator).

 Data should be written in first two columns without any headers in the first row.